talgball/lbr/README.md

 are python modules operating in user space, as opposed to typical low level kernel mode drivers.
 In practice these drivers sit on top of their underlying operating system counterparts.
-For example, if a device is connected to the system via USB port, the operating system's serial driver implements the underlying interface, and the lbr python driver uses the serial interface to communicate semantically appropriate information between the device and the ops manager or other interested processes.
+For example, if a device is connected to the system via USB port, the operating system's serial driver implements the underlying interface, and the lbr python driver uses the serial interface to communicate semantically appropriate information between the device and the operations manager or other interested processes.
 These modules might be useful on a standalone basis for people who happen to have these particular or similar devices and are in need of python drivers.

-* __motors__ - A driver for the Roboteq SDC2130 2X20Amp motor controller is provided.
-This driver communicates over USB using Roboteq's proprietary protocol to manage motor operations and report on electrical conditions, including battery voltage and the amount of current flowing through the motors.
+* __motors__ - A driver for the __Roboteq SDC2130__ 2X20Amp motor controller is provided.
+This driver communicates over USB
+using Roboteq's proprietary protocol to manage motor operations and report on electrical conditions, including battery voltage and the amount of current flowing through the motors.
 The driver also implements a master feature toggle to enable or disable motor operations.
 When disabled, the driver does all of it's normal operations except for actually running the motors.
 This toggle is useful during development and debugging, especially when there are potential safety concerns when a paricular operation is being developed.
-* __ultrasonic rangers__ - A driver to communicate over USB with a Parallax P8X32 microcontroller that has been programmed to operate an array of 4 MaxBotix MB1220 ultrasonic range sensors.
+* __ultrasonic rangers__ - A driver to communicate over USB with a __Parallax Propeller P8X32 MCU__ that has been
+programmed to operate an array of 4 __MaxBotix MB1220 Ultrasonic Range Sensors__.
 A package of readings is gathered on request and provided to the range operator running at the request of the operations manager.
-The sensors gather a set of readings 10 times per second, and the range operator is set to request the data at the same rate.
+The sensors produce a set of readings 10 times per second, and the range operator is set to request the data at the same rate.
 Provisions were made in the software to support a 5th sensor to check for bottom distance, in case for example, the robot is approaching a staircase, but that sensor is not installed in the current robot.
-* __9 axis mpu__ A driver to communicate over the i2c bus with an InvenSense MPU9150 9 axis motion processing unit.
+* __9 axis mpu__ A driver to communicate over the i2c bus with an __InvenSense MPU9150 9 Axis Motion Processing Unit__.
 The unit contains a 3 axis gyroscope, accelerometer and magnetometer.
 Readings are gathered at the request of motion processing operations in collaboration with the operations manager.
-The MPU9150 is a complex device, and careful study of its datasheet and other documents is required to operate it.
 This driver configures and operates the device according to the manufacturer's specifications and provides the data in a single, timestamped json structure.
 In addition to the 9 raw data streams plus the temperature reading, the driver calculates the compass heading in degrees from the magnetometer readings.
 Note that the driver does not tilt compensate the magnetometer readings